satellity/satellity/README.md

 ## Structure

-1. `api` is back-end service, which is Rails like structure.
+1. `./api` is back-end service, which is Rails like structure.
-2. `web` is front-end service, contains React, Parcel and etc.
+2. `./web` is front-end service, contains React, Parcel and etc.

 ## How to run it